laur89/docker-borg-mysql-backup/README.md

     SMTP_AUTH               defaults to 'on'
     SMTP_TLS                defaults to 'on'
     SMTP_STARTTLS           defaults to 'on'
-    SMTP_ACCOUNT            smtp account to use for sending mail, defaults to 'default';
+    SMTP_ACCOUNT            smtp account to use for sending mail;
                             makes sense only if you've provided your own MSMTPRC config at /config/msmtprc that defines multiple accounts